takuyaisomura/predpca/README.md

 <br>

-They are supplementary materials of
+This is a supplementary material of

 "Dimensionality reduction to maximize prediction generalization capability"